I have a temporary (ex parte) protection order against the abuser. Can his/her gun be taken away?

 I have a civil protection order against the abuser.
 Can s/he keep a gun or buy a new gun?

-- be issued after a hearing that the respondent received actual notice of, and at which the respondent had an opportunity to participate; or it remained in effect after the respondent failed to appear for a hearing (that s/he was notified of);
+- was issued after a hearing that the respondent received actual notice of, and at which the respondent had an opportunity to participate; or remained in effect after the respondent failed to appear for a hearing (that s/he was notified of);

-- restrain the respondent from assaulting, harassing, stalking, or threatening you or any other person named in the order; and
+- restrains the respondent from assaulting, harassing, stalking, or threatening the petitioner or any other person named in the order; and

-- require the respondent to give up possession of any firearms.*
+- requires the respondent to give up possession of any firearms.1

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a final protection order against him/her that meets certain requirements even if the judge does not specifically include on the order that s/he cannot have a gun.
 Go to the Federal Gun Laws page to get more information.